 As an American living in Europe for the last 3.5 years, it has been made plainly clear to me that my claims of heritage are constant sources of amusement to the growing collection of international friends I spend time with.
 If I were to ever say I’m not just American, but “Irish-American” or that my husband is “Swedish-American,” it becomes cringe-worthy and may even induce eye-rolling.
 (PS – I don’t actually claim that.)
 But I have learned, quite quickly, that where you are “from” in the international community can be a truly complicated thing.

 Where are you from?
 The answer, as it turns out, is relative.
 What are you asking me?
 Where was I born?
 What does my passport say?
 Where have I lived?
 Where did I move HERE from?
 What answer are you looking for?
 And why do you want to know?

 Our ability to stay here in the seemingly delightful Denmark isn’t definitive.
 Every day, it seems, this little Scandi country is making it more difficult to gain access to all things Danish.
-Those specifically Scandinavian benefits of free universal healthcare and free higher education that come with residency, be it permanent or temporary – they are a challenge to secure.
+Those specifically Scandinavian benefits of free universal healthcare and free higher education that come with residency, be it permanent or temporary – are a challenge to secure.
 These are benefits that you want to hold on to when your job is based here.

 We recently received a reminder that our carefree (gun-free) idyllic bicycled life here is not a given.
 Our residency permits are expiring.
 Soon.
 A dramatically worded letter addressed only to my youngest two children alerted us to the urgency of this fact.
 If we don’t apply for extensions, like yesterday, we can and will be forcibly removed from one of the happiest countries on earth.
 That doesn’t sound so happy.
 Or hyggeligt.
 Remind you of somewhere else you might know?